maximeq/three-ios-bug-display/README.md

 - iPhone X: bug confirmed
 - iPad 2nd gen : no WebGL support
 - iPad Pro 3rd gen: bug confirmed

+On iPhone Xs with iOS 13 it seems to work.